Everybody working in the financial system has an incentive to increase its complexity, including the regulators

 The almost infinite complexity of the financial system is the main reason why it is so hard to keep it under control.
 And that complexity is due to everybody that works in the financial system having incentives to increase its complexity, including the regulators.

-The financial system is the most complex of all human constructs.
-Not only is it infinitely complex for all practical purposes, but it is also endogenously infinitely complex — it continually increases its own complexity.
+The financial system is perhaps the most complex of all human constructs.
+Not only is it infinitely complex for all practical purposes, it is also endogenously infinitely complex — it continually increases its own complexity.

 And herein lies a problem.
 That very complexity is the reason why it is so hard to keep it under control.
 What frustrates the good mission of the financial authorities.